HLStrans: Dataset for C-to-HLS Hardware Code Synthesis: HLStrans Datasets Construction

 Overall, we leverage DeepSeek-R1 to generate high-quality synthetic code examples, the AMD Vitis HLS EDA tool, and DSE tools to validate, annotate, and collect performance/resource metrics within our framework, yielding an effective, end-to-end HLS code dataset.
-The detailed information on dataset generation is in Appendix \ref{app:datasetgen}.
+Our dataset has the following merits:

+\textbf{Diverse Application Coverage.} Table~\ref{tab:dataset_compare} shows that HLStrans provides the largest number of HLS kernels and the longest average lines of code, incorporating commonly used HLS benchmarks as well as real-world examples.
+Our curated corpus spans diverse application domains and covers all six transformation categories listed in Appendix~\ref{app:detailtrans}.
+Figure~\ref{fig:dataset_dis} visualizes the program distribution across these five tasks, and the source kernels themselves fall into seven distinct application categories.
+This rich, well-balanced dataset offers broad coverage of real-world HLS patterns required to train and evaluate LLMs' hardware-synthesis capabilities.

+\textbf{Diverse types of transformations.} To evaluate the LLM’s ability to assess different C/C++ to HLS transformations, every transformation shown in Figure \ref{fig:all_transforms} must be supported.
+Each dataset sample may correspond to one or more types of transformations.
+Figure \ref{fig:dataset_transform} illustrates how the number of samples for each transformation increases after data augmentation.